raspberrypilearning/motor-robot-buggy-scratch/en/step_10.md

 --- /task ---

 Now all the coding is done, test the program out.
-Press the `SPACE` key to start and hover over the sprites to make your buggy move.
+Press the **space** key to start and hover over the sprites to make your buggy move.

 --- no-print ---
 ![Robot buggy](images/altVisualRemote_gameplay.gif)